What's your name?

 little lot is Apple’s iOS 14 update.

-Quick summary: Apple has restricted the marketing tracking on their ecosystem.
-For context, there were 1.5 billion active devices as of January 2020.
+With the update to iOS 14, Apple has restricted the marketing tracking on their ecosystem.
+For context, there were 1.8 billion active devices as of January 2022.

-And users on iOS are more affluent.
+And then there’s the fact that iOS users are more affluent.
 The median iPhone app user earns $85,000 per year, which is 40 percent more than the median Android phone user with an annual income of $61,000.
 That makes iOS users super attractive to marketers.

-Marketers know returning visitors have a higher conversion rate so retargeting allows them to be targeted.
+That’s a problem because marketers know that returning visitors have a higher conversion rate.
+So retargeting tactics have an excellent return.
 Now Apple is limiting that feature.